larrylinhnguyen/ShareFacebookTwitter-Swift/README.md

 <h4>Swift 2</h4>
 Step 1: Add the Social Framework to your App (General > Linked Frameworks and Libraries). <br>
 Step 2: Add the UIActionSheetDelegate to you class declaration. <br>
-Step 3: Add "Import Social" to your viewcontroller Step 4: Create your IBAction. <br>
+Step 3: Add "Import Social" to your viewcontroller<br>
+Step 4: Create your IBAction. <br>
 Step 5: Add the code: <br>